uhs-robert/color-chameleon.nvim/README.md

 <summary>🤞 Combine It All</summary>
 <br>
 <!-- multiple-contexts:start -->
 Combine multiple conditions for powerful context-aware theming.
-All conditions in a rule must match (AND logic):
+All conditions in a rule must match:

 ```lua
 local is_remote = vim.env.SSH_CONNECTION ~= nil or vim.env.SSH_TTY ~= nil